-And of course, these INNS don’t solely impact our ecology, they negatively impact us too.
-In terms of the public purse, they are exceedingly labour intensive, and cost £billions each year, to remove.
-Japanese Knotweed can cause structural damage to buildings and infrastructure, and its presence has to be declared when selling a property due to the risk of damage and cost of removal.
+And of course, these INNS don’t solely impact our ecology, they impact us too.
+INNS have been estimated to cost the UK economy at least £1.8 billion pounds annually².
+They mainly affect farming and horticultural sectors, but can affect transport, construction, recreation, aquaculture and utilities.
 There are hidden costs too.
-For example, the increased sedimentation in rivers increases water companies’ costs of treating the water to make it safe for public consumption, and that translates into higher water bills.
-Not forgetting these species can significantly impact on our own outdoor enjoyment.
-They often grow so tall and densely along riverbanks – Himalayan Balsam is the largest annual plant in Britain – that they impede visibility of and from the water, altering our landscapes and riverscapes (something that’s very difficult to put a price on).
+For example, the increased sedimentation of rivers increases water companies’ costs of treating the water to make it safe for public consumption, and that translates into higher water bills.
+Growing so tall and densely along riverbanks – Himalayan Balsam is now Britain’s largest annual plant – they can impede visibility and access and alter the appearance of our landscapes and riverscapes (something that’s very difficult to put a price on).

 Our target species produce large numbers of seeds every year, which are spread by humans, by wind and by water, or they have stubborn rhizomes (roots).
 Seeds, plant and root fragments are readily spread by water and new populations of plants are often found downstream of original sites.
 So, to be effective, plant control needs to work at a catchment scale (encompassing all the small streams that feed into the main river) so all the plants are removed and there is nothing left to re-infest rivers downstream.

 With all the landowners, communities and stakeholders within these river catchments, working at a catchment scale is a serious challenge.
 By working with landowners, residents, local councils, local fisheries, community volunteers and land managers we are co-ordinating action and undertaking control work to get these invasive plant populations into a maintenance state.
 But we can only do this if we all work together.